NastaranMO/Adverse-Drug-Reaction-NER/README.md

 # Project Title

 This project is designed to train and evaluate a named entity recognition (NER) model using the Hugging Face Transformers library and PyTorch as well as In-context learning with GPT model.
+CADEC dataset is used as our starting point to analyse the effectivess of different BERT models considering different evaluation metrics.
 It includes functionalities for data preprocessing, model training, evaluation, and analysis.

 ## Getting Started